1An animal organ such as an antenna or palp that is used for testing things by touch or for searching for food.

 - These things now have legs, feelers, and everything.

-1.1A tentative proposal intended to ascertain someone’s attitude or opinion: he has already put out feelers to local employers
+1.1A tentative proposal intended to ascertain someone’s attitude or opinion: he put out feelers about seeking the party nomination

 More example sentences